Adults and their carers at the heart of practice

 • commitment to achievable and effective caseload levels

-• clearly defined practitioner and team leader standards
+• Practitioner and team leader standards

 • effective supervision and support, developing peer, group and reflective supervision models in support of the Post Qualifying Standards for Social Work Practice Supervisors in Adult Social Care